 There are three on-going statutory proceedings related to Motor Vehicle Accident and Workman's compensation cases against our Company namely, MVC No. 540/2017 and MVC No. 2321/2016 filed by Shobha Pujeri and M.A.
 Bicchunnavar before the Motor Accidents Claims Tribunal, Belagavi and W.M.C No. 15/2016 filed by Sunita Waghmare & Anr before the Civil Judge and Workmen Compensation Officer Court, Beed against our Company for claiming a certain compensation amount for the physical injury and death caused due to the motor vehicle of the Company and claiming a certain workman's compensation from the Company respectively.
 In pursuance of this, no Orders have been issued by the aforesaid tribunal in these matters and therefore they stand pending as on today.
-However, with the aforesaid proceedings, we are unable to state whether we can defend such costs that would cause a material impact on the financial condition of the Company.
-If the Company is unsuccessful in defending these regulatory actions or settling these complaints, the Company may in addition have to bear significant damages.
+However, with the aforesaid proceedings, we are unable to state whether we can defend such costs that would cause a material impact on the financial condition of the Company may in addition have to bear significant damages.
 Therefore, any such occurrence of events or defaults in the future could adversely affect and create an impact on the Company's business, financial condition and the reputation thereof.
-For further details, see the section entitled "Outstanding Litigation and Material Developments" on page no. 276 of this Prospectus.
+For further details, see the section entitled "Outstanding Litigation and Material Developments" on page no. 277 of this Red Herring Prospectus.

 Further, our Company had in the past, made certain issuances and allotments of our equity shares which may not be in compliance with the applicable provisions and rules of the Companies Act, 1956.
 For details pertaining to the said regulatory matter, please see the chapter "Capital Structure" and the risk factor "We have in the past, made certain issuances and allotments of our equity shares which may not be in compliance with the applicable provisions and rules of the Companies Act, 1956." on page nos.
-69 & 17 of this Prospectus.
+69 & 17 of this Red Herring Prospectus.